 In the film Five Easy Pieces starring Jack Nicholson, the main character played by him, works in an oil field for many years after failing to achieve the dream of being a pianist; a dream which his parents created for him.
 Throughout the film, Jack’s character Robert Dupea doesn’t really know what he’s supposed to do with his life.
 He keeps running from his fears, his family, and from his past.

-Here are the five easy pieces to piecing together your purpose in life.
+Here are the five easy pieces to piecing together your purpose in life:

 This is probably the easiest and most common way for people to discover their purpose in life.
-So we’ll start off with it.

 To discover more about your passions and talents, think of: